Two coupled-drive centrifugal fans on the Jitamitra shop floor

 • Shaft cooling & bearing isolation — Bearings sit outside the airstream above ~120 °C; air-cooled shaft + heat slinger from ~482 °C to ~1010 °C, water-cooled shaft above that; shaft cooling disc standard above 350 °C; carbon-ring seal with nitrogen purge on the shaft penetration.

-• Insulation, refractory & re-rate — Ceramic-fibre insulation and double-jacketed housing above ~537 °C; refractory lining available 600 °C+, standard above 700 °C, with a ~50 °C/hour heat-up schedule.
+• Insulation, refractory & re-rate — Ceramic-fibre insulation and double-jacketed housing above ~537 °C; refractory lining available 600 °C+, standard on our highest-temperature builds — designed and offered to 700 °C, highest delivered to date 500 °C — with a ~50 °C/hour heat-up schedule.
 Performance re-rated for hot density — air at 300 °C is roughly half the density of 20 °C air.

 Engineered to your duty point